The Chart for Vertiv Holdings Co (VRT) Is Flashing Mixed Signals

 Vertical Research gave a rating of “Buy” to VRT, setting the target price at $22 in the report published on November 18th of the previous year.

-During the last 5 trading sessions, VRT rose by +1.17%, which changed the moving average for the period of 200-days by +27.92% in comparison to the 20-day moving average, which settled at $24.96.
-In addition, Vertiv Holdings Co saw 30.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VRT fell by -2.32%, which changed the moving average for the period of 200-days by +19.97% in comparison to the 20-day moving average, which settled at $24.08.
+In addition, Vertiv Holdings Co saw 23.89% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading